There are currently three property licensing schemes operating in Waltham Forest. We will help you choose the right licence for your property:

 2. Additional licence

-The council have simplified things slightly by excluding ‘section 257 HMOs: certain converted blocks of flats’ from the scheme.
+The council have excluded ‘section 257 HMOs: certain converted blocks of flats’ from the scheme.
 These are properties that:

 3. Selective licence